g-gualeni/QtNoid2/DEVELOPMENT.md

      - [ ] JsonTxt2JsonBasicUsage
      - [ ] YAMLtoJsonTestSuite

-# appConfig basic example
-Create a basic example the shows how to:
- - restore geometry
- - restore recent files

 # YAML to JSON test suite example
 - [x] Scaffolding
 - [x] Store all the yaml suite in a config file and add a method to generate in the installation folder
-- [ ] App Configuration management using QtNoid::App::Config (appConfig)
+- [x] App Configuration management using QtNoid::App::Config (appConfig)
      - [x] Save/Restore Geometry
      - [x] Save restore recent file

 - [ ] Add the debug menu that can save current config to app resources?
 - [ ] Restore app config file from resources, the first time.
 - [x] Add the screenshot command

 ### Release Drafting